We Sell Firewood

 A stacked cubic cord of firewood is defined as a pile of wood that measures 48 inches high x 48 inches deep x 96 inches long (128 cu ft).

-A tossed cubic cord of firewood is defined as a pile of wood that measures 48 inches high x 48 inches deep x 135 inches long (180 cu ft).
+A tossed (loose) cubic cord of firewood is generally defined as an unstacked (loose pile) of cut firewood 16 inches long, that is 40% more space than a stacked cord.
+Example, that measures 48 inches high x 48 inches deep x 135 inches long (180 cu ft) for 16 inch long split wood.
+14 inch long pieces take up less space, generally about 160 cu ft.

-A stacked cubic cord of firewood is equal to a tossed cubic cord of firewood.
+A stacked cubic cord of firewood is equivalent to a tossed cubic cord of firewood.

 Hardwood Firewood, splits and rounds

 We split, stack, measure and set out in the field to air dry on crated pallets that we build.
-For the 2020/2021 season our hardwood firewood will be mostly maple with a mix of birch.
-Wood that is smaller that 4 inches across are usually left round (not split).
+Our hardwood firewood is mostly maple with a mix of some birch, ash and beech.
+Wood that has less than a 3″ face (smaller than 3 inches across) are usually left round (not split).

 Contact us for your specific sizing requirements.